 - The heart problems caused by hyperthyroidism, including rapid heart rate, atrial fibrillation (which can cause strokes), and congestive heart failure, are serious complications.

-- Untreated hyperthyroidism can cause osteoporosis because the excess thyroid hormones halt your body’s ability to incorporate calcium into the bones.
+- Untreated hyperthyroidism can cause osteoporosis because the excess thyroid hormones halt the body’s ability to incorporate calcium into the bones.

 - Graves’ ophthalmopathy causes bulging, red or swollen eyes, light sensitivity, blurring, or double vision.
-Untreated, permanent loss of vision can occur.
+If left untreated, permanent loss of vision can occur.

 - Graves’ dermopathy causes redness and swelling of the skin, usually on the shins and feet.

-- Fertility problems in women, and complications in pregnancy including premature birth, low birth weight, high blood pressure, and miscarriage.
+- Fertility problems in women and complications in pregnancy, including premature birth, low birth weight, high blood pressure, and miscarriage, may occur.

 - A thyrotoxic crisis, also know as thyroid storm, is a sudden escalation of symptoms, causing fever, a rapid pulse, systolic hypertension, gastrointestinal distress, and sometimes delirium and seizures.
 Thyroid storm can progress to coma and the need for mechanical ventilation.
 This is a life-threatening medical crisis that warrants immediate attention.
 Thyroid storm can be brought on by stress or infection.
 Anesthesia can also initiate thyroid storm.

-Blood tests that measure thyroxine and thyroid-stimulating hormone (TSH) are usually done.
+Blood tests that measure thyroxine and thyroid-stimulating hormone (TSH) are usually ordered.
 High levels of T3 and T4 coupled with low levels of TSH indicate an overactive thyroid.
 Please note that biotin can cause false results on blood tests.
-Let your doctor know if you are taking any biotin-containing supplements, including multivitamins.
+Let your doctor know if you are taking any biotin-containing supplements, including multivitamins or “hair and nail” supplements.
 You’ll need to discontinue taking these supplements at least 12 hours before your blood draw.

 A radioactive uptake test requires you to take a small, oral dose of radioactive iodine.
+Alternatively, the isotope can be injected.
 At intervals, the amount of radioactive iodine collected in the thyroid gland is measured.
-A high uptake of radioiodine indicates that your thyroid gland produces too much thyroxine, indicating Graves’ disease or hyperfunctioning thyroid nodules.
-This test can’t be carried out on pregnat women.
+A high radioiodine uptake indicates that your thyroid gland produces too much thyroxine, raising suspicion of Graves’ disease or hyperfunctioning thyroid nodules.
+This test can’t be carried out on pregnant women.

 Several conditions can cause hyperthyroidism.
 Graves’ disease, an autoimmune disorder, is the most common cause of hyperthyroidism.
 In someone with Graves’ disease, the immune system’s antibodies cause the thyroid gland to produce too much T4.